gelisam/tensorflow-playground/README.md

     If so, then above a certain size for the first hidden layer with respect to the number of input bits, the probability of success should increase drastically.

+    If that is not what the network chooses to do naturally, then maybe we can design an architecture which enforces it: divide the network in two, then once both halves stabilize, keep the best one, and randomize the other one.
+    Keep going in the hope to find a randomized version which does better.

+    If that works, try a deep version of that, where we alt-randomize a small portion of the network in order to give it the opportunity to fix small bugs without losing the overall structure of the solution.
 3. Another possibility is that having more nodes in the hidden layers gives the neural network more chances to get lucky during the initialization: maybe there are only 5 local minima and one global minima, so with enough